sabertazimi/blog/src/pages/designPatternsBasicNotes.md

  * MicroEvent - to make any js object an event emitter (server or browser) *
  * - pure javascript - server compatible, browser compatible
- * - dont rely on the browser doms
+ * - don't rely on the browser doms
- * - super simple - you get it immediatly, no mistery, no magic involved *
+ * - super simple - you get it immediately, no mystery, no magic involved *
  * - create a MicroEventDebug with goodies to debug
  *   - make it safer to use